 5.Supplement with Strength Training

-Simple strength training exercises can help you to get stronger and prevent injury as you build your running programme.
-You don't even need equipment.
+Simple strength training exercises can help you to get stronger and prevent injury as you build your running program.
+You don’t even need equipment.
 Bodyweight moves like squats, lunges and push-ups provide enough challenge and help to keep a runner's body in balance.
-You'll also want to do core exercises, like planks, dead bugs or bridges.
+You’ll also want to do core exercises, like planks, dead bugs or bridges.
 Studies have shown that strong core muscles can help you to run more effectively and efficiently.

 6.Don’t Forget About Diet

 Fueling up properly to power your runs is a key part of making sure you’re energized and ready to tackle the next starting line.
 Get the nutrients you need to support your increased activity level with carbohydrates like fruits, vegetables and whole grains, which are converted into glucose and eventually into the energy you need to keep your body moving mile after mile.

 Protein from foods like nuts, poultry and eggs provides the building blocks you need to build and maintain muscle.
 And healthy fats, like those found in seeds and plant-based oils, help your body absorb important vitamins and protect your vital organs.
 If you feel sluggish on your runs, consider talking to a registered dietitian to make sure you're getting enough calories to support your new running routine.